aaw/presidential-rectangle/README.md

 ### Relative forces

-Forces might be too strict, and instead you just care about relative positioning of a set of words.
+Forces might be too strict for your needs if you just care about relative positioning of a set of words.
 For example, you might want HARDING and HARRISON to intersect in H's but not care which is horizontal and which is vertical or where they appear in the rectangle.